lnorgaard/SoundDesignFinalProject/README.md

-# "Diseased": a text adventure by Lee Norgaard and Holly Mitchell
+# "I Blackout Every Time I Drink With Ricky": a story with sound